-Building customer cohorts is what Chargebee enabled Canadian landing page creation software – Unbounce achieves, uncovering insights about different customers and paving the way to build custom offers depending on tenure.
-It ultimately helped them register an immediate 11% churn deflection.
+Building customer cohorts is what Chargebee enabled landing page creation software – Unbounce, achieve.
+By uncovering insights about different customers and paving the way to build custom offers depending on tenure Unbounce, could deflect 11% of customer churn at the very first exit instance.

 Data is nothing without context